KKQanT/afc-imbalanced-learning/README.md

-# afc-imbalanced-learning
+# Adaptive Feature-Space Conformal Transformation for Imbalanced-Data Learning for Kernel SVM
-A simple implementation of Adaptive Feature-Space Conformal Transformationfor Imbalanced-Data Learning.
+A simple implementation of Adaptive Feature-Space Conformal Transformationfor any kernel SVM proposed in [2]

 ## Core concept
 In [1], the idea of inceasing the separability (margin) of classes for kernel SVM, can be achieved by magnify the spatial resolution in the region around the boundary in the hyperspace, the non-linear serface where $\textbf{x}$ has been already mapped to $\phi(\textbf{x})$ using kernel tricks.